Amendments to the Energy Efficiency Regulations, 2016

 Description

-The Government of Canada is committed to improving energy efficiency standards for consumer, commercial, and industrial products to support the Government’s climate change and energy efficiency goals and to reducing regulatory burden through alignment with the United States, provinces, and territories when possible and appropriate.
+The Government of Canada is committed to improving energy efficiency standards for residential commercial, and industrial products to support the Government’s climate change and energy efficiency goals and to reducing regulatory burden through harmonization with the United States, provinces, and territories when possible and appropriate.
 Improving energy efficiency standards and reducing regulatory burden provides both economic and environmental benefits to Canada.

 Planned Amendments to the Energy Efficiency Regulations

-Between 2023 and 2025, Natural Resources Canada (NRCan) plans to follow through with amendments to the Energy Efficiency Regulations and utilize new regulatory tools intended to facilitate alignment with other jurisdictions (Technical Standards Documents and increase the use of ambulatory incorporation by reference of the U.S. Code of Federal Regulations).
-Please visit the Regulatory Process webpage for more information on these tools – and how NRCan intends to use them.
+Between 2024 and 2026, Natural Resources Canada (NRCan) plans to follow through with Amendment 18 and launch new amendments to the Energy Efficiency Regulations while utilizing regulatory tools to facilitate harmonization with other jurisdictions including new Technical Standards Documents and use of ambulatory incorporation by reference of the U.S. Code of Federal Regulations (C.F.R).
+Please visit the Regulatory Process webpage for more information on these tools and how NRCan intends to use them.

-Based on the changes being considered for each energy-using products, and the authorities available for each tool, some of the products in the next amendments will follow either a standard Governor in Council (GIC) pathway or make use of the new ministerial regulations authority.
-Please find below the current plan for each pathway, understanding that there might be changes along the way, as the regulatory process progresses.
+Based on the changes being considered for each energy-using product, and the authorities available for each tool, products will be included in future standard Governor in Council (GIC) or Ministerial amendments.
+Please find below the current plan for each pathway, understanding that there may be changes along the way, as the regulatory processes progress.

-1. Update or add energy efficiency or testing standards, as described in the technical bulletins released in July 2022, for the following energy-using products:
+Update or add energy efficiency and/or testing standards, as described in the technical bulletins released in July 2022, for the following energy-using products:

 Updating Currently Regulated Products